galminyana/NMAP-Notes/NMAP_Scan_Types.md

    # ICMP unreachable error # Filtered #   <--  ICMP type 3, code 1,2,3,9,10,13
 ```

-- Open Port
-Nmap receives a SYN,ACK from the target, then does not establish the connection and nmap sends a RST.
+- Open Port: Nmap receives a SYN,ACK from the target, then does not establish the connection and nmap sends a RST.
 ```markup
     ATACKER ------> SYN -------> TARGET
     ATACKER <------ SYN,ACK <------- TARGET